LUC-Intro-to-Database-Systems/lab-2-conceptual-modeling-and-er-diagramming-Jaramillo000/README.md

  Assumptions:

-Can a student have multiple seats ins a class?
+Can a student have multiple seats in a class?
 NO, Each student has its own number and takes up one seat from a class Can a student have zero courses?
 N0